AdaGold/viewing-party/README.md

 7. Re-run the tests.

 8. Repeat steps 4-7 until that test passes!
-(GREEN)

 9. Repeats steps 3-8 until you have finished all tests in the file.

-10. Consider looking for opportunities to improve your code (REFACTOR)
+10. Consider looking for opportunities to improve your code.

 11. Begin using the test file of the next wave!